jcfrye2002/Gator-Dex/Sprint4.md

 DeleteDeck Function:
 The DeletDeck function allows a user as well as ourselves as admin to delete a deck from the database.
 The function traverses through the database and finds the deck that is asked to be deleted, and he is erased from the database.

+CreateCard Function:
+The CreateCard function allows a user to create cards within the database.
+This database stores the question and answer for the card given by a user.
+This function in conjunction with our mySQL database, has a foreign key relationship with Deck where the Deck ID dictates that a particular deck has this card.
+This “has multiple ” relationship is established in our backend Go and our mysql table structure.

+GetCard Function:
+The GetCard function allows a user to look for a card that is in the database.
+This function traverses through the database and looks for the card given by the user doing the search.
+If it matches one in the database, we send the deck's info to the front end and it displays.

+DeleteCard Function:
+The DeletCard function allows a user as well as ourselves as admin to delete a card from the database.
+The function traverses through the database and finds the card that is asked to be deleted, and it is erased from the database.

+updateCard function:
+The updateCard function allows a user to update the card information (question and answer).
+This function traverses through the database and looks for the card id that the user is looking for to update the information of.
+Once it is found, the data is overriden with the data newly inputed by the user, and the change is reflected in the database.